alexrhowe/APOLLO/README.txt

 name of the input file.
 If no input file is specified, it will default to the bundled example file, example.resolved.dat.
 If a second command line argument, "Serial", is added, it will override parallel operation and initiate a minimal-length serial run for testing purposes.
+(This should take less than 10 minutes on a modern processor.)
 APOLLO may also be run in serial mode if parallel mode is turned off in the input file.

 In serial model, APOLLO may be run as a regular Python program: